csiro-robotics/mmd-reg/README.md

 ## Run Benchmarks

-After downloading and processing the PCPNet Dataset and Wild Places, you can now benchmark MMD-Reg and the other non-learning-based registration methods.
+After downloading and processing the PCPNet Dataset, Wild Places and KITTI Odometry, you can now benchmark MMD-Reg and the other non-learning-based registration methods.
 While running the benchmarks, results can be found in `Results`.

 ### Run CPU PCPNet benchmarks with CPU-only Python virtual environment active